-This pages contains information about the 2014 Transcontinental Race No2.
+This page contains information about the 2014 Transcontinental Race No2.
 See the Overview page for a general introduction to the Transcontinental Race (TCR).
 See also the official TCR page.

-The map at the bottom of this page shows the simplified routes.
+The map below shows the simplified routes.
 To view specific rider tracks, go to Trackleaders and click on the T button at the top of the map.
 The start was the same as the first edition of the race, in London on Westminster Bridge, on 9th August, 2014, at 8:00am.

 The first checkpoint was in southern Paris and any ferry across the English Channel was allowed, so people left London in three directions: a few headed for Portsmouth, some for Newhaven, but most for Dover.
 Those taking the Dover-Calais ferry arrived in France earliest, but had the farthest distance to ride.
 The people in Newhaven had to wait a long time for the overnight ferry but had the shortest distance to ride.

 The checkpoint in Paris was at the café Le Réveil-Matin in the suburb of Montgeron, which is where the first ever Tour de France started in 1903.
 The leaders passed through in the middle of the first night.
 The majority of the people coming from Calais then battled a stiff headwind all morning coming towards Paris while those coming from the west had a slightly easier time with the weather.
 The remnants of Hurricane Bertha caught up with many riders that afternoon, causing wild winds and heavy rainstorms.